-Through active involvement in these organisations and with our stakeholders more broadly, we seek to exchange knowledge and experience while demonstrating our continued commitment to good governance and increased transparency.
+Through active involvement in these organisations and continuous engagement with our stakeholders more broadly, we seek to promote responsible tax principles through exchange of knowledge and experience.
+We welcome stakeholder feedback on our approach to tax and encourage greater levels of communication with stakeholders both directly and indirectly through regular dialogue, media analysis and investor meetings.
+We believe these initiatives demonstrate our continued commitment to good governance and increased transparency.